Cracked Pot Meditations – The Tao of Diets

 Craft

-Here are the steps you can take to make sure you are not only eating healthy food for your body but also healthy food for your soul.
+Here are the steps you can take to make sure you are not only eating healthy food but also food that nourishes your soul.

 1. Grow your own food.
-This way you know if it’s organic and non-GMO or not.
+This way, you know whether it’s organic and non-GMO.
 The labeling thing right now is just open enough for exaggeration.
 Make sure you yield enough for the long winter and early spring.

 2. Forage for the rest.
 Especially here in the Pacific Northwest, our forests are full of wild edible plants.
 We can even find spices and herbs to flavor our meals!
 Get out there and find yourself some wild vegetables and herbs!
 Mushrooms are also waiting to be picked!

 3. Only drink water from a natural spring.
-Most bottled water and water from our taps are full of minerals and other harmful bits, so get to the source!
+Tap water and water from our taps are full of minerals and other harmful bits, so get to the source!

 4. Only eat high vibration foods.
-The higher the vibration of the food you eat the more spiritual conscience you become.
-Sugars, salts and processed foods are low vibration foods.
-Animals after they’re dead have no vibration at all.
+The higher the vibration of the food you eat, the more spiritual consciousness you become.
+Sugars, salts, and high-fat foods are low-vibration foods.
+Animals after they’re dead have no vibe at all.

-5. Once in awhile, don’t eat.
-Fasting is a great way to detox.
-You can even just drink green smoothies or just tea, but staying away from solid food so that your body can expel bad vibrations.
+5. Once in a while, don’t eat.
+Fasting is a great way to.
+You can even drink water or just tea, but stay on solid food so that your body can expel bad vibrations.

 6. Love your food.
-I mean before your meal, don’t pray to God and thank him for the food, but lay your palm on your food and send your love and vibrations into your food.
+I mean, before your meal, don’t pray to God and thank Him for your food, kiss your food . . . with your tongue.

 7. Don’t eat with any metal.
-Don’t use iron pots and pans, metal utensils or metal plates.
+Don’t use iron pots and pans, metal utensils, or metal plates.
 Use wood or crystals.
 Don’t cook on electric ranges either.
-Only use gas or actual open flame.
-Electricity will slow your foods’ vibration down.
+Only use gas or an actual open flame.
+An electric range cooks food slowly.
+Microwaves will turn you into a cancerous mutant.

 Goal